Myths surrounding website design

 The common myths surrounding website design briefs

 It might seem obvious what you need to include in your website design brief.
-There needs to be an introduction giving background information about your company, followed by sections for such other subjects as your existing site, the basic aims of the new site, any reference sites, your budget, website content, technical and maintenance considerations.
+There needs to be an introduction giving background information about your company, followed by sections for such other subjects as your existing site, the basic aims of the new site, any reference sites, your budget, website content, and technical and maintenance considerations.

 However, the project brief is also when certain mistakes can creep in, based on persistent myths about what an effective website design entails.
 Here are just some of the frequent errors that you should steer clear of in putting together your project brief.